 Everett is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Washington.
-With a population of 108,010 people and 32 constituent neighborhoods, Everett is the sixth largest community in Washington.
+With a population of 110,629 people and 37 constituent neighborhoods, Everett is the seventh largest community in Washington.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Everett is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Everett is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Everett who work in office and administrative support (13.83%), sales jobs (8.66%), and management occupations (7.87%).
+Unlike some cities, Everett isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Everett are a mix of both white- and blue-collar jobs.
+Overall, Everett is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Everett who work in office and administrative support (9.72%), management occupations (8.22%), and sales jobs (8.05%).

 Also of interest is that Everett has more people living here who work in computers and math than 95% of the places in the US.